 Employers should not leap to dismiss an employee on these grounds, until they have, through those warnings, reached the conclusion that an employee is both unreasonably refusing to comply with a reasonable instruction and cannot do their job without putting lives at risk, unless they are protected from contracting and transmission of the virus by the vaccine.

-Each case would need to be considered on its individual facts and circumstances, with fair reasons for the dismissal carefully deliberated and a consistency of approach between cases.
+This is area of employment law is sensitive, with fair reasons for the dismissal needing to be carefully deliberated and a consistency of approach between cases.
 Employers also need to look at alternatives to dismissal, for example remote working or changes to a role.
 Each of which could be regarded as a more reasonable alternative than dismissal.

 As always, employers must be alive to the risk of discriminating against individual employees.